Biden has plenty of responsibility to shoulder over Afghanistan | Kim Sengupta

 Biden vows to ‘hunt down’ US enemies after suicide bombers kill US servicemen in Kabul

-There were sudden shouts of “get down... keep down”.
+There were sudden shouts of “Get down... keep down”.
 A suspected bomber had been spotted in the crowd.
 “It’s a male in a white dish dash, a red cap and a blue bag”, was the warning shouted by the British soldiers to the Americans and other foreign troops further up the road.

 “He’s among us”, shouted another soldier as we crouched down on the ground.
 An American ran over with Electronic Counter Measure (ECM) equipment in case the explosive device was designed to be triggered by a telephone call.
 Taliban fighters, who were standing yards away, started to back off, a few crouched down and a few whipped out their mobiles, to the alarm of the western troops.

 The suspect was not found despite a search.
-There were other things to worry about as well, four people, all women, had been killed that morning from crush of crowd – their shrouded bodies lay on the side of the road – their families huddled around weeping in grief.
+There were other things to worry about as well; four people, all women, had been killed that morning in the crush of the crowd.
+Their shrouded bodies lay on the side of the road, their families huddled around weeping in grief.
 Three more people were to die in the course of the day.

 That alert was on the same road, the first of several, outside the British base in Kabul, where the bombing took place on Thursday, killing at least 80 Afghans and 13 US troops.

 The plan was simple and lethal, explosions near either end of a narrow walled corridor, hemming people in with no chance of escape.
-That was an obvious means of causing carnage, we would say to ourselves, as we left The Baron Hotel on to that road to report on the evacuation with thousands of people, desperate and scared, trying to reach the airport.
+That was an obvious means of causing carnage, we would say to ourselves, as we left The Baron hotel on to that road to report on the evacuation with thousands of people, desperate and scared, trying to reach the airport.

-We knew that there was absolutely no way that British troops, who would be the first to meet the crowd, would be able to search the crowd.
+We knew that there was absolutely no way that British troops, who would be the first to meet the crowd, would be able to search everyone.
 The same constraint applied to the Taliban checkpoint further up the road.

 We debated on whether the Taliban would want such an attack to take place.
 After all, they had what they wanted, the country, the crushing of their opponents and the withdrawal of foreign troops.
 Why would they want to jeopardise it all by targeting the US?

 On the other hand, could they control Isis and al-Qaeda?
-Those groups had focused their slaughter on Afghans and not western troops since the Doha Agreement had signed between the Taliban and the Americans, indicating a degree of collusion.
+Those groups had focused their slaughter on Afghans and not western troops since the Doha Agreement had been signed between the Taliban and the Americans in February 2020, indicating a degree of collusion.

-Isis-Khorasan has claimed credit for the bombings.
-It is not the first time they had carried out mass murder of Afghans, 85 people, mostly students, were killed in an attack on a girls school in Kabul three months ago.
-Another attack on a maternity hospital, killed 24, including mothers and newborn babies.
+The Islamic State Khorasan, or Isis-K, has claimed credit for the bombings.
+It is not the first time it had carried out mass murder of Afghans; 85 people, mostly students, were killed in an attack on a girls’ school in Kabul three months ago.
+Another attack on a maternity hospital killed 24, including mothers and newborn babies.
 But the victims were Afghans and these deaths did not get that much publicity in the west.

-What happened on Thursday has resulted in the largest number of US deaths in one day during America’s longest war – since 30 service members were killed when a helicopter went down in 2011.
+What happened on Thursday has resulted in the largest number of US deaths in one day during America’s longest war since 30 service members were killed when a helicopter went down in 2011.
 And Joe Biden’s administration bears a huge amount of responsibility for that.
-They had put the members of the forces in a chaotic evacuation process which left them vulnerable to terrorist strike.
+It had put the members of the forces in a chaotic evacuation process which left them vulnerable to terrorist strike.

 The decision of the US president to retreat at such haste from Afghanistan, the failure to start the evacuation much earlier despite repeated pleas to do so from NGOs and others, the refusal to extend the withdrawal timeline, all put American and allied troops in harm’s way.